 Top 5 Small-Cap Fintech Stocks to Buy in 2021

 Fintech is hugely popular these days, attracting a wide variety of startups.
 From payment processing to crowdfunding to cryptocurrency, fintech is a fast-growing industry.
+And many investors are considering the next best small-cap fintech stocks to invest in.
 Despite all the new names, though, fintech also includes familiar names that have been around for years.

 As we will find out, the best small-cap fintech stocks right now do include several names most of us already know.
 Still, recent developments in the world of fintech, such as the growth of digital payments, make this an exciting industry for companies both old and new.